LMSC-NTappy/nanodescript/README.md

 ### configuration

 Configuration options for the software are stored locally in a configuration file called `nanodescript_config.ini`.
-Notably, it contains the standard recipe applied in slicing `.stl` files and the path to the `describe.exe` executable.
+Notably, it contains the default recipe applied for stl slicing, the path to `describe.exe` and options for .

 The location of the configuration file can be shown by using
 ```bash